hol-workshop/hol-workshop.github.io/gglab/step5.md

 Oracle GoldenGate Classic for Non-Oracle (PostgreSQL) allows you to quickly access the GoldenGate Service Command Interface (GGCSI) and is preconfigured with a running Manager process.
 After logging in to the compute node

-To start GGSCI, execute the following command:
+To start GGSCI, execute the following commands separately:

 ```
 export ODBCINI=/home/opc/postgresql/odbc.ini

 cd /usr/local/bin/

 ./ggsci
 ```

 ![](/gglab/files/ggconf/gg_pg_config_2.gif)

 #### CREATE SUBDIRS

-Use `CREATE SUBDIRS` when installing Oracle GoldenGate.
-This command creates the default directories within the Oracle GoldenGate home directory.
-Use CREATE SUBDIRS before any other configuration tasks.
+We need to create our work directories in GoldenGate before we start working.
+Command creates the default directories within the Oracle GoldenGate home directory.
+Once your in GGSCI console, issue `CREATE SUBDIRS` command to create your directories.

 #### Goldengate Manager

-Once you are in GGSCI, we need to set Goldengate Manager port, issue `EDIT PARAMS MGR` and enter `PORT 7809`.
-After that start goldengate manager process by issueing `START MGR`
+After sub directories, we need to set Goldengate Manager's port, issue `EDIT PARAMS MGR` and enter `PORT 7809` then save.

+_**NOTE:** Editing uses **vi** editor, you have to  press **:wq** then **hit enter** for save & quit._

+Then start goldengate manager process by issueing `START MGR`.
 You can check if manager status by issueing `INFO MGR`.

 ![](/gglab/files/ggconf/gg_pg_config_3.gif)